Opening Hours Open 7 days a week

 A clean break divorce is where no ongoing financial commitments remain between you and your spouse.
 The phrase ‘a clean break’ is particularly used as the opposite of an order where there is ongoing spousal maintenance payable, usually monthly, from one spouse to the other.

-A clean break is only possible about the financial claims between spouses.
-It is not possible to have a clean break regarding financial obligations towards your children.
+A clean break is only possible in relation to the financial claims between spouses.
+It is not possible to have a clean break in relation to financial obligations towards your children.

 Once a 'clean break' agreement of this kind has been ratified by court order, neither of you will be able to go back to court in the future to ask for maintenance or further transfer of assets.
-This gives both partners a much greater degree of certainty and allows them to disentangle their individual financial affairs completely.
+This gives both partners a much greater degree of certainty and allows them to completely disentangle their individual financial affairs.

 To apply for a divorce, you’ll need: